Security Series Part 3: Fortify Your Network

 By following these steps, you’ll successfully secure your practice’s wireless networks, allowing safe access for staff and visitors, and protecting your valuable data from breaches.
 In our next post, we’ll explore ways to protect the various office systems that connect to your network.

-If you’d like to learn more about improving security in your firm, download our latest e-book, “Building a Secure Practice: A guide for CPAs,” which offers step-by-step instructions for implementing security best practices.
+To learn more about improving security in your firm, download our latest e-book, “Building a Secure Practice: A guide for CPAs,” which offers step-by-step instructions for implementing security best practices.